 Harvard Public Library Book Fund

-For the past five years, donations to the HPL Book Fund have made it possible for the Library to remain open on Fridays from 10 am to 2 pm during the school year.
+For the past ten years, donations to the HPL Book Fund have made it possible for the Library to remain open on Fridays from 10 am to 2 pm during the school year.
 Proceeds from the Book Fund are used to purchase library materials such as books, CDs, DVDs, online database subscriptions, and periodicals.
 As a result, some of the funds in the annual budget designated for materials can then be applied to opening the library more hours.

 Special Project Funds